The regal Shivavilas Palace Heritage Hotel

 Located in the heart of Karnataka’s Bellary district, Sandur, which in Kannada means ‘town between hills’, is defined by a valley surrounded by forested hills and the Narihalla reservoir with its twin boulders emerging out of the water.
 Mahatma Gandhi described Sandur as ‘an oasis’ when he stopped over for a few days in 1934 on the invitation of the royal family of Sandur.

-Following Gandhi’s travel advice to ‘See Sandur in September’, we embarked on a trip to Sandur that month.
+Following the forest department's travel advice to ‘See Sandur in September’, we embarked on a trip to Sandur that month.
 Thanks to the ban on illegal mining, the land continues to be rich in forests, flora, fauna and deposits of iron and manganese ore.
 Its population includes people who have had their roots in its soil for many, many generations and those who came as nomads, and then decided to stay.

 Once upon a time, Sandur was renowned as Skandapuri in honour of the temple dedicated to Skanda, or Kumaraswamy, that still stands.
 In the days of yore, it was home to panthers, deer, chinkara or Indian gazelle, peacocks, amid one of Earth’s oldest rock formations.